Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 You are the most influential role model in the development of your child’s good oral health behaviours.
 Maintaining your own good oral health reduces the risk of decay in your child.

 Infection of the deeper gum tissue around the tooth is known as periodontitis.
-If periodontitis develops, your gums and teeth will be left with permanent damage and you may even suffer tooth loss.
+If periodontitis develops, gums and teeth will be left with permanent damage and you may even suffer tooth loss.

 Pregnancy may exacerbate periodontitis, and there is a link between periodontitis and premature birth and low birth weight babies.

-It is therefore essential to practise good oral hygiene before, during and after pregnancy.
+It is essential to practise good oral hygiene before, during and after pregnancy.
 It is important to see your dentist regularly for individualised advice.

 For more information on caring for your teeth visit the ADA’s website – www.ada.org.au